Mgarg95/Sentiment-Analysis-of-Movie-Reviews/README.md

 **Dataset Description**

 Data was collected from Twitter.
 I found the tweets on Twitter which are related to the Russia - Ukraine war and analyzed them.
 The data was collected mainly from the following hashtags - #SaveUkraine, #JusticeForUkraine, #UkraineRussiaWar, #RussiaUkraineConflict.
 I have collected the data in the dates between 2022-08-05 and 2022-12-23.
-I collected 500 tweets in English language, from each hashtag and merged all the datasets into one dataframe which I have used further to analyze and answer the research questions, using Sentiment Intensity Analyzer to compare the polarity scores of different tweets into three categories - positive, negative and neutral.
+I collected 500 tweets in English language, from each hashtag and merged all the datasets into one dataframe.
+I cleaned the data by removing any hyperlinks and using stopwords, after which I analyze and answer the research questions, using Sentiment Intensity Analyzer to compare the polarity scores of different tweets into three categories - positive, negative and neutral.

 **Conclusion**